pgwart/astr-302-w21-project/README.md

 There is a slight delay after updating parameters as it must run a new query.
 If the query is empty, such as a target outside of the survey, blank plots will be generated.

+You can save a query as a csv or a figure as a png using the functions saveCSV and saveFig.